Never Let Me Down (Kanye West song)

-"Never Let Me Down" is a song by American rapper and producer Kanye West, that features Jay-Z and J. Ivy, from West's debut studio album The College Dropout (2004).
-It was released as the album's eight track, produced solely by West and samples "Maybe It's the Power of Love" by Blackjack.
-West and Ivy each provide one verse–the latter's is a poem–while Jay-Z has two verses.
-Music critics mostly had praise for it, but tended to view Jay's appearance in a negative light.
-In 2011, Billboard listed the song as the second greatest collaboration between Kanye and Jay.
-Although an accompanying music video wasn't ever produced for "Never Let Me Down", the audio of it was used in one of West's videos for "Jesus Walks".
-The song has managed to develop a significant legacy over time, despite never being released as a single.
+"Never Let Me Down" is a song by American rapper and producer Kanye West featuring fellow artists Jay-Z and J. Ivy, from West's debut studio album The College Dropout (2004).
+It was released as the album's eighth track, produced solely by West, and samples "Maybe It's the Power of Love" by American rock group Blackjack.
+As such, Blackjack members Michael Bolton and Bruce Kulick have writing credits on the song.
+West and Ivy each provide one verse–the latter's being a poem–while Jay-Z has two verses.

+Music critics mostly had praise for the track, released with the rest of its album on the 10th of February, 2004, but tended to view Jay's appearance in a negative light.
+Although the song was not released as a single and, thus, did not chart, it was certified gold on the 21st of April, 2022.
+Previously, in 2011, Billboard listed the song as the second greatest collaboration between Kanye and Jay.
+Although an accompanying music video was never produced for "Never Let Me Down", the audio of the track was used in one of West's videos for fellow College Dropout track "Jesus Walks".
+The song has developed a significant legacy over time, despite never having an official single release.

 Background

-Ivy revealed that he originally knew West from Chicago, but was reintroduced to him in New Jersey shortly before they collaborated on the track.
-He got a call from Coodie at 11pm on December 7, 2002, about being part of the song, in which Coodie said to him: "J, you need to get to L.A.
+Ivy revealed that he initially knew West from Chicago, but was reintroduced to him in New Jersey shortly before they collaborated on the track.
+He got a call from Coodie at 11 pm on December 7, 2002, about being part of the song, in which Coodie said to him: "J, you need to get to L.A.
 Kanye got this song with him and Jay Z and he wants to put a poet on it.
 I told him he had to put J. Ivy on it." and Ivy was initially like: "Stop bullshitting", before Coodie played it for him over the phone from Record Plant in Hollywood, California.
-At the time, Ivy had feelings of excitement about being on the record, not only because of: 'knowing that [West] was taking off to superstardom at the time', but also because he thought of Jay as: 'one of the greatest of all time'.
+At the time, Ivy was excited about being on the record, not only because of: 'knowing that [West] was taking off to superstardom at the time', but also because he thought of Jay as: 'one of the greatest of all time'.
 After penning his verse, Ivy called Coodie and rapped to him over the phone, then he put Ivy on speaker phone to rap his verse again once Coodie went in the other room with people in it and the people in there reacted positively to Ivy's verse - this led to him rapping it over, over, over and over again to them.